 “While the Federal Poverty Guidelines set different incomes for the lower 48 states than for Hawaii and Alaska, there can be pretty major differences in cost of living between, say, San Francisco, CA and Birmingham, AL, even though their states are deemed to be comparable.”

-The rule will also require applicants to submit an IRS tax transcript, which they will have to do online and pay for, instead of submitting a copy of their federal 1040s and W-2s.
+The rule will also require applicants to submit an IRS tax transcript, which they can order online, by phone or by mail, instead of submitting a copy of their federal 1040s and W-2s.

 “Why do this?”
 Bonesatti asked.
 “These are small hurdles, but for a household that doesn’t have Internet and has limited time, these steps are additional duck bites that they’ll have to endure.”